-If the plant is sited in a cold environment, oil lines must be suitably lagged and heater tape applied if necessary to prevent oil foaming.
+If the plant is sited in a cold environment, the oil separator and oil lines must be suitably lagged and heater tape applied if necessary.

-7.4.4.
+6.4.4.
 Oil Low Level

 A level switch or opto-electronic liquid sensor must be fitted to the oil separator at a point corresponding to a dangerously low oil level.
 The switch or sensor must be electrically interlocked to prevent the compressor starting unless there is sufficient oil in the reservoir, and stop the compressor should the oil level fall below the danger level.